 His teaching career has been striking for its diversity, innovation, and concern for students.
 He has taught courses in breeding and genetics as well as many other topics.
 He provided the original vision and structure for the popular “Breeds of Livestock” website.
 He retired from OSU and joined the faculty at NDSU in 2007.
 He was named as the associate dean for academic programs for the NDSU College of Agriculture, Food Systems, and Natural Resources in 2012.

-Buchanan has been adviser for 26 graduate students and numerous undergraduates.
-He has also been adviser for 13 different student groups.
-He is an author on more than 80 refereed articles, 150 research reports and 110 abstracts.
+Buchanan has been an adviser for 26 graduate students and numerous undergraduates.
+He has also been an adviser for 13 different student groups.
+He is an author on more than 80 refereed articles, 150 research reports, and 110 abstracts.
 He has, additionally, delivered more than 120 talks to groups ranging from county cattle groups to national and international meetings.

 Buchanan has been chair of the OSU faculty and president of the American Society of Animal Science.
 He has received many awards for teaching including awards from American Society of Animal Science, North American Colleges and Teachers of Agriculture and U.S. Department of Agriculture.

 He and his wife, Cindy, have three children: Michael, Peter, and Amy.

 Ph.D. in Animal Science, specialization in Animal Breeding and Genetics, University of Nebraska-Lincoln, 1979

 M.S. in Animal Science, University of Nebraska-Lincoln, 1977

 B.S. in Animal Science, North Dakota State University, 1975